 1. ENTRY TO THE COURT REPORTER AND COURT ARTIST COMPETITIONS

 Entry to the competition is optional.
-Entry to all three of our Mock Trial Competitions entitles schools to two complimentary places per each individual competition.
+Entry to any of our Mock Trial Competitions entitles schools to two complimentary places per each individual competition.
 To enter the competitions, you must register for a SmartLaw account, complete an online application form, and pay the full entry fee for the main mock trial competition your school is taking part in.

 2. ENTRY REQUIREMENTS

 Each school is entitled two student submissions per competition.
 Student entrants may be from the team itself or the wider school.

 Bar or Independent School Mock Trial Competitions: court artists and court reporters attend the same regional heat as their school team. .

 Magistrates’ Court Mock Trial Competition: court artists and court reporters attend the same local heat as their school team.